 One of the most persistent urban legends in premises liability law is the burglar who breaks into someone’s home, is injured, and sues the property owners.
-In a few cases, California landowners do owe a duty of care to trespassers, but such instances are quite limited.
-However, in most circumstances, landowners have more liability exposure than tortfeasors (negligent drivers), so landowner negligence victims are often entitled to significant compensation.
+In a few cases, California landowners do owe a duty of care to trespassers.
+But such instances are quite limited.
+With that said, landowner negligence victims are often entitled to significant compensation.

 - Property Location: Business-owners and others who encourage people to come onto their property must take better care of it than private homeowners, or commercial owners at least have more of a responsibility to warn about possible safety hazards.

 - Likelihood of Similar Visits: Older adults go to nursing homes and teenagers go to high school athletic fields, so the required degree of care is different.

 - Likelihood of Harm: Generally speaking, swimming pools and construction sites are more dangerous than churches and synagogues.

 - Probable Severity of Harm: For the most part, the possible injuries at construction sites and swimming pools are also much more serious than the ones worshippers may sustain at synagogues and churches.

 - Knowledge of Hazard: Such knowledge can be actual (did know) or constructive (should have known).

 - Possible Protection: Owners could effectively prevent dog bites by digging moats around their property and hiring security guards, but such efforts are clearly too costly.